argoproj-labs/training-material/README.md

 Tips:

-* Killercoda can take 15m replicate changes, so it can be easier to link to assets than to embed them.
+* Killercoda can take a few minutes to replicate changes, so it can be easier to link to assets than to embed them.
-* Making a changes to `intro.md` is a good way to see you're change was replicated.
+* Making a changes to `intro.md` is a good way to see your change was replicated.
-* Killercoda tends to fail without any diagnostics or remediation action.
-So make small changes incrementally, and be ready to rollback if anything weird happens.
-* Starting pods in MUCH slower than running binaries.